collec-science/collec-science/CONTRIBUTING.md

   - the called module (the complete address in the browser)
   - type of used browser (Mozilla, Chrome, etc.)
   - Possibly your input and the output
   - Can you reliably reproduce the issue?
-And can you also reproduce it with older versions?

 <!-- omit in toc -->
 #### How Do I Submit a Good Bug Report?

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to <>.
+Instead sensitive bugs must be sent by email to <collec-science@inrae.fr> or <collec-science@proton.me>.
 <!-- You may add a PGP key to allow the messages to be sent encrypted as well. -->

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: